ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 ![Exemplary Value Impact Map - Generated out of a CML model with the PlantUML generator](./../../img/value-impact-map-sdd-sample.png)

+## Stakeholders Export to CSV
+In addition to the Value Impact Map visualization, you can export your modelled value register data as a CSV file.
+To do so, use the Freemarker temple [here](https://raw.githubusercontent.com/ContextMapper/context-mapper-dsl/master/org.contextmapper.dsl.ui/samples/freemarker/csv-files/value-registers.csv.ftl) together with our [Generic Generator (Freemarker Templating)](/docs/generic-freemarker-generator/).

 ## Additional ESE Formats

 The following additional (experimental) CML features allow users to apply [Story Valuation by ESE](https://github.com/ethical-se/ese-practices/blob/main/practices/ESE-StoryValuation.md) and use the suggested notations _Value Epic_, _Value Weighting_ and _Value Narrative_.